Help paying bond and rent

 Otherwise, you can attach scanned copies, pictures or screenshots of your proof of income that clearly shows your name, your income before tax, and the date.

-When your application is approved
+After your application is approved

 Once your application for bond and/or rent assistance is approved you have 14 weeks to find a place to rent.
 After 14 weeks your approval will expire and you must re-apply.